percyperezdante/percyperezdante.github.io/source/content/Notes/Vim.md

 Type  d$  to delete to the end of the line.

 Type  w   until the start of the next word, EXCLUDING its first character.
+Type  wy  Copy to buffer one word next to the cursor.
+You can paste it with p Type  b   until start to the PREIVOUS word
 Type  e   to the end of the current word, INCLUDING the last character.
 Type  $   to the end of the line, INCLUDING the last character.
+Type  X   uppper case X to delete the previous char

 Type  2w  to move the cursor two words forward.
 Type  3e  to move the cursor to the end of the third word forward.
-Type  0   (zero) to move to the start of the line.
+Type  2yy Copy to buffer next two lines.
+Paste them with p Type  0   (zero) to move to the start of the line.
+Type  ^   To go at the beginning of a line
+Type  4   To go at the end of a line

-Type  d2w to delete the two UPPER CASE words.
+Type  d2w to delete the two next words.
+Type  d2b to delete the two previous words.
-Type  2dd to delete two lines.
+Type  d0  to delete all from current possiont to the beginning of the line Type  2dd to delete two lines
+Type  2dw3w  To delete two next words and move cursor three words forward

 Press  u  to undo the last commands
 Press  U  to fix(undo) a whole line.
 Press Ctrl-R (keeping CTRL key pressed while hitting R) to redo the commands (undo the undo's).

-Type  p   to put/paste previously deleted text after the cursor.
+Type  p   LOWER CASE to put/paste previously deleted text after the cursor.
+Type  P   UPPER CASE to put/paste previously deleted text BEFORE the cursor.
 Type  r   to replace the character at the cursor
 Type  R   to replace more than one character
 Press ce  To change until the end of a word, c=change, e=end Type  c$  To change until the end of the line
+Type  z+enter	Keeps your cursor in the current possition and moves the rest of the text up to the screen

 ##############################################